KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Weight & Packability

-I love how lightweight the KÜHL Stretch Voyagr is—and it packs down like a dream!
-If you’re someone who dreads lugging around bulky gear, you’ll love this jacket.
-Whether I’m stuffing it into a daypack for a hike or squeezing it into my suitcase for a trip, it’s super easy to bring along without taking up precious space.
+I love how lightweight the KÜHL Stretch Voyagr is and it packs down really well!
+If you dread lugging around bulky gear, you’ll love this jacket.
+It’s super easy to stuff it into a daypack for a hike or squeeze it into a suitcase for a trip.
+It doesn’t come with a stuff sack, but no worries, it folds easily into its hood or pockets.

 The women’s version weighs about 11.2 ounces (315 grams), while the men’s version is slightly heavier at 13.4 ounces (379 grams).